Dr. Lynn Trapp Bio

 He has served the Council and Board of Directors of the National Association of Pastoral Musicians.

-He is co-chair of the national convention in Baltimore, 2018.
+He served as co-chair of the NPM national convention in Baltimore, 2018.

 In 2011 his archives were established in perpetuity at the Hesburgh Library, University of Notre Dame.